-Maybe your experience is different than mine, but my experience on pills has been awful.
-Insulin is a more natural thing because its something most people already have in their body.
+Maybe your experience is different than mine, but my experience with pills has been awful.
+Insulin is a more natural thing because it's something most people already have in their bodies.

 On metformin, for instance, I got so sick that I couldn't move or even watch television.
 I felt light-headed and exhausted all the time.
 It was awful.

 On insulin, I feel more like myself.

 So, although I wish it had zero side effects, I am thankful to insulin for giving me fewer of them.

 4. People Think You're Tough Because You Stab Yourself With Needles Everyday

 This is why a lot of people are afraid to take insulin in the first place-they're terrified of needles.

 I think this is hilarious since I not only stab needles into my fingers multiple times a day to check my blood sugar but also use needles to take my insulin.

 As long as you slowly and carefully insert the needles into your skin and change the needles regularly, I find that the needles rarely hurt.
 But they make people wince when they watch you use them, and they look at you like you're super tough sometimes when you do.